Create rules with Rovo in Jira automation

 Select Preview rule to see a preview of the rule that was generated.

-Check the summary of the rule generated by Atlassian Intelligence, and add any missing components or details.
+Check the summary of the rule generated by Rovo, and add any missing steps or details.

 Once you’re happy with your rule’s configuration, select Enable rule.